intel-iot-devkit/how-to-code-samples/README.md

 ## Introduction

-This automatic watering system application is part of a series of how-to Intel®IoT code sample exercises using the Intel®IoT Developer Kit, Intel®Edison development platform, cloud platforms, APIs, and other technologies.
+This automatic watering system application is part of a series of how-to IntelÂ® IoT code sample exercises using the IntelÂ® IoT Developer Kit, IntelÂ® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:
-- Connect the Intel®Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
+- Connect the IntelÂ® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel®Edison platform IO and sensor repository using MRAA and UPM from the Intel®IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
+- Interface with the IntelÂ® Edison platform IO and sensor repository using MRAA and UPM from the IntelÂ® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Eclipse* IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your Intel®Edison or Galileo board.
+- Run this code sample in Eclipse* IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your IntelÂ® Edison or Galileo board.
-- Set up a web application server to set the watering system time and store this data using Azure Redis Cache* from Microsoft* Azure* or Redis* from IBM* Bluemix*, both cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
+- Set up a web application server to set the watering system time and store this data using Azure Redis Cache* from Microsoft* Azure* or Redis Store* from IBM* Bluemix*, both cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Invoke the services of the Twilio* API for sending SMS messages.

 ## What It Is

-Using an Intel®Edison board, this project lets you create a automatic plant watering system that:
+Using an IntelÂ® Edison board, this project lets you create a automatic watering system that:
 - turns on and off a water pump based on a configurable schedule;
 - detects if watering system is pumping when expected, by using a water flow sensor;
 - can be accessed with your mobile phone via the built-in web interface to set the watering times;